Douglas T. Jacobson: Later life

 After his discharge, he lived in New Jersey and sold real estate.
 In 1987, he moved to Florida.

 Major Jacobson died on August 20, 2000, in Port Charlotte, Florida, of congestive heart failure and pneumonia.
 He is buried in Arlington National Cemetery, Arlington, Virginia.
 His grave can be found in court 5, section H, stack 17, niche 3 of the columbarium.

 The veterans home in Port Charlotte is named in his honor.

-Awards and decorations

-In addition to the Medal of Honor, Major Jacobson's medals and decorations include: the Letter of Commendation, Presidential Unit Citation with two bronze stars, the Good Conduct Medal, the Asiatic-Pacific Campaign Medal with four bronze stars, the American Campaign Medal, the World War II Victory Medal, the China Service Medal, and the National Defense Service Medal with bronze star.